 While a one-word value might be easier to remember, it is difficult for a single word to become a distinct expression of your unique culture.
 Once your nonprofit has its list of values, set aside time to discuss what each value means to you and to your team and how each one could and should be applied in your everyday work.

 Keep in mind that even the most well-intentioned employee may misunderstand or misapply a value if you don’t discuss it with them in detail.
-What’s obvious now in the midst of the value-refining process may not be obvious to an employee that joins the team a year later.
+What’s obvious now in the midst of the value-refining process may not be obvious to an employee who joins the team a year later.

 Make sure each value includes a value statement, or a few sentences describing what that value means to your organization.